surdouski/micropython-sniffs-framework/README.md

 repos.
 It is currently a WIP.

+## Installation

+Will write a more in depth approach to installations, but I am putting a `package.json` in most directories, each of them defining the requirements of that directory and any subdirectories.
+This should allow for easy installation of specific components of the project as the codebase becomes larger.

 ## Devices

 Device schemas go in the `/devices` directory and end with `.json`, (for example, `/devices/water_pump.json`).